Close Alert Banner

 History of the Layer Cake Hall

-• Originally built in 1859, the Layer Cake Hall is an excellent example of Carpenter's Gothic Revival architecture, and the only one of its kind in Bath.
+Originally built in 1859, the Layer Cake Hall is an excellent example of Carpenter's Gothic Revival architecture, and the only one of its kind in Bath.
 Examples of this architecture style are not widespread in Ontario.
+This unique structural design movement began in England and draws distinctive features including finials, scalloping and lancet mouldings.

-• The Bath Chapter of the Mechanic's Institute commissioned the building but unfortunately ran out of funds for its completion.
+The Bath Chapter of the Mechanic's Institute commissioned the building but unfortunately ran out of funds for its completion.
+Abraham Harris, a village carpenter, took ownership in 1859 and finished the beautiful structure that stands today.

-• Over the years, ownership of the Hall passed through many hands and the facility served as home to multiple religious denominations and groups, such as the Ladies Auxiliary, before providing a space for the Millhaven Women's Institute (WI).
+Over the years, ownership of the Hall passed through many hands and the facility served as home to multiple religious denominations and groups, such as the Ladies Auxiliary, before providing a space for the Millhaven Women's Institute (WI).
 In 1981, work was carried out on the building in an effort to restore and preserve this historical Bath landmark.

-Local historians found two stories at the Lennox & Addington Archives on how this charming building got its name.
-You be the judge!
+Local historians found two stories at the Lennox & Addington Archives on how this charming building got its name - you be the judge!

-• On October 31, 1973, the Napanee Beaver explained it all saying, "the Layer Cake Hall is so called because it once housed two different religious denominations at different levels."
+On October 31, 1973, the Napanee Beaver explained as follows: "The Layer Cake Hall is so called because it once housed two different religious denominations at different levels."
 Abraham Harris had leased the upper storey to the masonic Order and the lower storey to the Presbyterian Congregations of Bath.
 In 1890 the Masons left and the St. John's Anglican Church began to use the second storey as their church hall.
 The Presbyterians continued to use the ground floor until their congregation dissolved and they vacated the premises in 1925, after which the Anglican Church took over the entirety of the building.

 It can be agreed that the distinctive features of the Layer Cake Hall make it special no matter how it got its name!